dankegel/ciwrap/README.txt

 If that little sanity check passes, you should be able to start the zlib buildslave and control it from the buildmaster.

+====== TROUBLESHOOTING BUILDS ======

+The clean way to debug things is to tweak the buildshim (possibly to add a patch), then use the web interface to restart the whole job.

+Before you do that, though, you might want to test out the fix by logging into the slave, cd'ing to the job's work directory, tweaking the source tree, and rerunning just the failed part manually, e.g. cd ~/slave-state/cygwin/foobar-win7-bb01/foobar-win7-master/build ~/ciwrap-git/foobar/buildshim check
+(If the buildshim has a working uninstall_deps step, you might also need to run its install_deps step first.)

+This is easy if you're not using LXC or Cygwin.

+With Cygwin, since bslave.sh doesn't run jobs as the buildbot user (yet), you might need to put those two lines into a shell script ~/check.sh, then install it as a service, e.g. cygrunsrv -i mycheck -p /bin/sh -a /home/buildbot/mycheck.sh --type=manual and then start and watch it like this: cygrunsrv --stop mycheck; cygrunsrv --start mycheck; tail -f /var/log/mycheck.log Then you can reasonably quickly iterate, making changes to the source tree and then rerunning that command.

+With LXC, ssh'ing to the slave is only slightly annoying; to find the name of the slave machines, do 'lxc-ls', then do e.g. cd ~/ciwrap-git
+  ./lxc-local/lxc-ssh big-long-hostname-from-lxc-ls

 ====== COPYING ======

 ciwrap is free software: you can redistribute it and/or modify it under